loft-sh/kiosk/README.md

 <summary><b>Space</b></summary>
 <br>

 A Space is a non-persistent, virtual resource that represents exactly one Kubernetes namespace.
-Every space belongs to exactly one Account which is the owner of this Space.
-When Account Users create a Space, they define which Account owns this Space.
-For all Account Users, a RoleBinding will be created that grants access rights for the Account Users regarding the newly created Space as well as regarding its underlying Namespace.
-Which access rights will be granted can be configured with an RBAC ClusterRole.
-Spaces can be accessed if a user has rights to access the underlying Namespace, hence besides Account Users, other actors (User, Group, ServiceAccount) can also access a namespace if an Account User or any other Cluster Admin grants this access via additional Kubernetes RBAC Roles and RoleBindings.
-To populate a Space with a predefined set of resources, Templates can be applied to the Space during Space creation.
-Certain Templates may be applied by default if a Cluster Admin configured them as defaultTemplates within the Account configuration.
+Spaces have the following characteristics:
+- Every space can belong up to one Account which is the owner of this Space.
+Ownerless Spaces are possible.
+- If a user has rights to access the underlying Namespace, the user can access the Space in the same way.
+Hence besides Account Users, other actors (User, Group, ServiceAccount) can also access the Space if someone grants this access via additional Kubernetes RBAC.
+- Every User only sees the Spaces the User has access to.
+This is in contrast to regular namespaces, where Users can only list all namespaces or none
+- Space ownership can be changed, by changing the ownership annotation on the namespace
+- During Space creation (or Space ownership changes) a RoleBinding for the owning Account is created in the corresponding Space namespace.
+The referenced RBAC ClusterRole can be configured in the account
+- A Space can be prepopulated during creation with a predefined set of resources by configuring default Templates in the Account.
+Kiosk will make sure that these resources will be correctly deployed **before** the user gets access to the namespace.

 <br>
 </details>